mebs/CM4-NAS/README.md

 # CM4 NAS Solution

-A compact Compute Module 4 daughter board design breaking out a subset of the CM4's interfaces, including its single PCIe lane to accept external SATA controller card.
+This Compute Module 4 daughter board design exposes a subset of the CM4's interfaces, including its single PCIe lane to accept external an SATA controller card.
-This design is based off of the official Raspberry Pi Foundation's CM4 IO board KiCad project files (available on the [IO board official page](https://www.raspberrypi.org/products/compute-module-4-io-board/?resellerType=home)), by removing the unnecessary IO and rearranging the remaining interfaces for a smaller footprint.
+This design is based off of the official Raspberry Pi Foundation's CM4 IO board, the KiCad project is available on the [IO board official page](https://www.raspberrypi.org/products/compute-module-4-io-board/?resellerType=home)).
+Removed the unnecessary IO and rearranged the remaining interfaces for a smaller footprint.

-The board could be smaller, but it was designed to be as easy to assemble as possible so components are almost all through-hole, with the exception of the high density CM4 connections, the fan controller (although the pitch is high so it's easy to solder by hand), a buffer, and optional ESD sinks.
+The board could be smaller, but it was designed to be as easy to assemble as possible, so almost all the components are through-hole with the exception of the high density CM4 connections, the fan controller (although the pitch is high so it's easy to solder by hand), a buffer, and a few ESD sinks.

 Also working on a 3D printed tower style case to complement the board.
 It will accommodate a 92mm fan, four HDDs, a small OLED screen and of course the board itself with a SATA controller board.
-The full design will be made available here and on Thingiverse as soon as I have completed it.
+The full design will be made available here and on Thingiverse as soon as I have it completed.

 [Reddit post here.](https://www.reddit.com/r/raspberry_pi/comments/jt89dm/compute_module_4_nas_pcb_with_pcie/)